 Applying for scholarships takes a lot of time and work.
 Students need to commit to applying for one or two scholarships per week.
 Remember, the more scholarships you apply for, the greater your chances of winning one.

 Finally, students can save for college by getting a part-time job

 during the school year – or during school breaks.
 These opportunities can provide financial assistance to pay for school as well as skills and experience that will help build your resume.
 Just like college is an investment in yourself, so is a part-time job.

 Students and parents should look at colleges from all angles -- from the majors offered to campus community to financial aid to student success outcomes.
-Finding a college based on all of these factors will provide more than a return on investment; it will guarantee a college experience that was worth every penny -- both literally and figuratively.
+Finding a college based on all these factors will provide more than a return on investment; it will guarantee a college experience that was worth every penny—both literally and figuratively.